ouked/OakTree/README.md

 A postfix notation expression evaluator, using a stack to build an abstract syntax tree.

-This personal project has taught me a lot about data structures and pointers in C, and has given me an initial insight to the inner-workings of compilers.
+This personal project has taught me a lot about data structures and pointers in C, and has given me an initial insight to the inner workings of compilers.

 ## Example input/output ⚙️